How Does File System of an Operating System Work

 Direct access is a more modern approach that better facilitates reading tasks that aren’t likely to be sequential.
 Direct access allows records to be read or written over in any order the application requires.
 This method of allowing any part of the file to be read in any order is better suited to modern hard drives, as they also allow any part of the file to be read in any order with little reduction in transfer rate.

 On top of storing and managing files on a drive, the file system also maintains a system of directories in which the files are referenced.
 Modern hard drives store hundreds of gigabytes.
 The file system helps organise this data by dividing it up into directories.
-A directory can contain files or more directories.
+A directory can contain files or multiple directories.
 Like files, there are several basic operations that a file system needs to be able to perform on its directory structure to function correctly.

 It must produce files.
 This is addressed by the file operation overview, but creating the file must be added to the directory structure.
 When a file is erased, its space becomes free.
 The file itself must also be deleted.
 Renaming files is possible.
 This modifies the directory structure, but not the file.
 Directory.
 The user needs know all the disc’s folders to utilise it successfully.
 The user must also be able to navigate hard disc folders.

 Since the earliest directory structures were created, they’ve changed significantly.
 All files were on the same level before directory hierarchies.
 This system has one file directory.
 Two-level directories are the next step, or initial directory structure.
 One level of directories is listed.
 These folders hold files.
 This lets users and apps isolate their files.
 Then emerged the first directory trees.
 Tree-structure folders allow guides and files to be stored.
-All current file systems employ tree-structure directories, although several add security.
+All current file systems employ tree-structured directories, although several add security.

 Protection in Operating Systems